Edgar Broughton Band: Career

 The Edgar Broughton Band kept recording, releasing the live performance of "Out Demons, Out!" as a single (b/w "Momma's Reward (Keep Those Freaks a Rollin')") and following it, in June 1970, with the album Sing Brother Sing.
 This was accompanied by the single "Up Yours!" (b/w "Officer Dan"), a polemic on the 1970 General Election declaring their intention to drop out.
 The song featured a string arrangement by David Bedford.

 Their next single, "Apache Dropout", combined The Shadows' "Apache" with Captain Beefheart's "Drop Out Boogie".
-Jerry Lordan, the composer of "Apache", insisted that the title be "Apache Dropout" instead of the original "Dropout Apache".
+Jerry Lordan, the composer of "Apache", insisted that the title be "Apache Dropout" instead of the original "Drop out Apache".
 The single reached No. 33 on the UK Singles Chart.

 In 1971, the band decided that existence as a power trio was limiting, and asked Victor Unitt, who had been playing meanwhile in The Pretty Things, to rejoin the band.
-In May, with the new lineup, they released their eponymous third album, which contained "Evening Over Rooftops" (again with strings by David Bedford).
+In May, with the new lineup, they released their eponymous third album, which contained "Evening Over Rooftops" (again with strings by Bedford).
 Edgar Broughton Band contained heavy blues and even country influences.

 The album was followed by the release of the double A-side "Hotel Room"/"Call Me A Liar".
 The single failed to chart, but the album sold well throughout Europe, especially in Germany.

 With the success of their third album, the Edgar Broughton Band relocated to Devon to begin recording for their next album, In Side Out.
 The band then recorded their fifth album, Oora, in 1972; following the release of this album Unitt departed the band.